---

 ### Update title

-To update the display name when users select the action from the menu, in locale files edit the `name` value.
-The block extension uses the i18n API to translate strings so that your app is more accessible to a wider audience.
-This API gives you access to the strings stored in the locale files, and automatically chooses the correct string for the current user's locale.
+To update the name that displays when merchants select the action from the menu, edit the `name` value in the locale files.
+To localize strings, a UI extension for an admin block uses the [i18n API](/docs/api/admin-extensions/api/block-extension-api#blockextensionapi-propertydetail-i18n).
+This API gives you access to strings stored in locale files, and automatically chooses the correct string for the current user's locale.

 ### Translate title